PatAltimore/Docs/ContributorGuide/tools-setup.md

 ## Install Git for Windows

 1. Install [Software Freedom Conservancy's Git](https://git-scm.com/download) on your computer.
-This installs the Git version control system, including Git Bash, the command-line app that you will use to interact with your local Git repository.
+This installs the Git version control system.
+It includes command-line integration that you will use to interact with your local Git repository.
+For Windows clients, the Git Bash application provides a bash shell with Git integration.
 Clients are available for Windows, MacOS, Linux, and Solaris.

 2. During install, you can accept all default settings unless you want different behavior.